wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-web-applications.md

     const serviceURL = window?.configs?.serviceURL ? window.configs.serviceURL : "/";
     ```

-## Step 3: Invoke the service (Choreo managed authentication)
+## Step 3: Invoke the service (Choreo-managed authentication)

-If you are using Choreo managed authentication, once deployed Choreo will handle all the security handshaking on behalf of the application as you have enabled Choreo authentication.
-Connected service will be made available under the same domain as per your application.
-Hence you can directly call the above configured path using your favorite HTTP client.
+If you use Choreo-managed authentication, Choreo handles all the security handshaking on behalf of the application during deployment.
+The connected service will be made available under the same domain as per your application.
+Therefore, you can directly call the configured path using your preferred HTTP client.

 The following is a sample code snippet in NodeJS: